gioannidis/mathtrader/README.md

 ### Required Packages

-The following packages are required to build the library:
+The following packages are required to build `mathtrader`:

 - C++ compiler with C++17 support.
   - `g++` compiler: version `8` or newer.
 Recommended: `10.2.1` or newer.
 - [`bazel`][bazel ref] version `4` or newer.
 Recommended: `4.1.0` or newer.

-### External Dependencies:

-`mathtrader` uses the following external libraries, which should be automatically integrated by the build system.

-- [Abseil][abseil ref] common libraries. libraries, used to solve the math trade problem.
-- [GoogleTest][gtest ref] testing and mocking framework.
-- [OR-Tools][ortools ref] optimization
-- [RE2][re2 ref] regular expression library.

-*Note: earlier versions would also depend on the [Google Logging][glog ref] Library, until it was replaced by the OR-Tools provided implementation.*
+`bazel` integrates multiple external repositories.
+Please read the [external repositories][external ref] documentation for more information.

 ## Compiling